RSA Release Notes: Cloud Access Service and RSA Authenticators

 Upcoming End of Primary Support (EOPS) Details

-The following table provides details of the RSA products reaching the end of support within the next six months:
+The following table provides a summary view of the RSA products reaching the end of support within the next six months:

 Authenticator for iOS & Android